Splintered Sunlight: Reflections with Phil Lesh

-In honor of Phil Lesh’s 80th birthday on Sunday, we revisit this collection of images from Jay Blakesberg, accompanied by Phil’s commentary.
+In honor of Phil Lesh’s 81st birthday, we revisit this collection of images from Jay Blakesberg, accompanied by Phil’s commentary.

 SEPTEMBER 1, 1979

 Dropping a bomb with Big Brown on Labor Day ‘79 (always a great turnout on the East Coast for the end-of-summer festivities).
 Big Brown was retired the next year, left behind on my road to six strings..

 I sure loved playing on those smaller stages where the musicians were close together.
 Made a huge difference in the flow…

 JULY 19, 1987

 A longtime wish come true—backing Dylan.
 He loved to throw us curveballs, even after all that rehearsal….

 Greek Theatre, Berkeley, Calif.

 Everywhere you look, they’re dancing.
 The shows would start in daylight, then the sun would set behind the band and we’d be playing in darkness—the best of both worlds.

 Henry J. Kaiser Auditorium, Oakland, Calif.